Our Services

 The Diagnostic and Assessment Process for ADHD

-• Psychological Assessment: Standardized tests and questionnaires are used in evaluations and behavior.
-These tools provide a structured way to measure the presence and severity of ADHD symptoms.
+3. Psychological Assessment: Standardized tests and questionnaires are used to evaluate specific behaviors and measure the presence and severity of ADHD symptoms.
+These tools offer a structured way to explore your experiences and provide a comprehensive understanding of your needs.

-• Review of Medical and Mental Health History: This includes examining your medical records and any previous mental health conditions.
-Identifying potential co-occurring conditions is crucial for comprehensively understanding your mental health.
+4. Review of Medical and Mental Health History: We’ll take the time to examine your medical records and any previous mental health conditions.
+Identifying co-occurring conditions, such as anxiety, depression, or trauma, is a critical part of creating a holistic understanding of your mental health.

 What Happens During an ADHD Assessment?